fede-vaccaro/ML-GraphNet/README.md

 *   -m / --method METHOD: 'gae', or 'vgae', Graph AutoEncoder or Variational Graph AutoEncoder
 *   -v / --visualize VISUALIZE: false if omitted, true otherwise: for rendering embeddings (only available for 'cora' dataset)
 *   -dv / --device DEVICE: 'gpu' or 'cpu'.
 If cuda is not available, it will run on CPU by default.
-*   -f / --features FEATURES: false if omitted, true otherwise: use node features (only available for 'cora' dataset)
+*   -f / --features FEATURES: false if omitted, true otherwise: use node features (only available for 'cora' and 'citeseer' datasets)
 ---
 ##### For running the code (DVNE):
 ```